McCormack helps No. 15 Kansas stumble past TCU, 59-51

 Junior high games have produced more efficient offense.

-Jayhawks coach Bill Self tweaked his lineup to start the second half, putting seldom-used Harris and Grant-Foster on the floor.
+Self tweaked his lineup to start the second half, putting seldom-used Harris and Grant-Foster on the floor.
 And they made an immediate impact.
-Foster attacked the rim and Harris scored five quick points, even following his own layup with a steal on the inbound and a foul - he made one of the two free throws.
+Foster attacked the rim to draw fouls while Harris scored five quick points, once following his own layup with a steal on the inbound and a foul – he made one of the two free throws.

 On the other end, TCU had already hit the 20-turnover mark midway through the second half.

-Kansas still couldn't shake free until Grant-Foster caught a missed 3-pointer by Christian Braun and scooped under for a layup that made it 47-43 with 5 minutes to go.
-McCormack followed with his first 3 of the season as the shot-clock expired, and Agbaji and Garrett added dunks, pushing the lead to an insurmountable 54-44 with three minutes to go.
+Kansas still couldn’t shake free until Grant-Foster caught a missed 3-pointer by Christian Braun and scooped under for a layup that made it 47-43 with 5 minutes to go.
+McCormack followed with his clutch 3-pointer, Agbaji and Garrett added dunks, and the lead swelled to an insurmountable 54-44 with three minutes to go.

+“I knew it was late in the shot clock,” McCormack said.
+“I felt like I was in a groove and took the shot with confidence.
+It was very satisfying.
+I told them once it left my hand, I knew I had the confidence it was going in.”

 BIG PICTURE

 Kansas won despite going 4 of 17 from beyond the arc and 9 of 16 from the foul line.
-The Jayhawks got little production from their starting backcourt, including Marcus Garrett, who had just eight points and four turnovers.
+The Jayhawks got little production from their starting backcourt, though.
+Braun, Marcus Garrett and Jalen Wilson combined to go 4 of 16 from the field.

 UP NEXT